 The ORTHO mode

-The ORTHO mode constrains the cursor to horizontal and vertical movement, which helps you draw straight horizontal and straight vertical line easily.
+The ORTHO mode constrains the cursor to horizontal and vertical movement, which helps you draw straight horizontal and straight vertical lines easily.

-Every time I need to draw an either vertical or horizontal straight line, I will make sure the ORTHO mode is activated.
+Every time one needs to draw either a vertical or a horizontal straight line, he/she needs to make sure the ORTHO mode is activated.

 How do you know it is activated or not?

-Pay attention to the information box that pops up when you hover on the icon.
-You can also use colors to know, Blue ORTHOMODE icon for ON and White ORTHOMODE icon for OFF.
+Pay attention to the information box that pops up when you hover over the icon.
+You can also use color indicators to know, Blue ORTHOMODE icon for ON and White ORTHOMODE icon for OFF.

 How do you activate the ORTHO mode?

 Just click on the icon to toggle it.
-If it was OFF before your click, it would turn ON and vise versa
+If it is OFF, it will turn ON and vice versa

-Now that we know what ORTHO is and how to operate it, we need to make use of it.
+Now that we know what ORTHO is and how to use it, we can move forward.

 1 – Click on the LINE icon

-2 – Click one time in the drawing area (Don’t hold your click)
+2 – Click once in the drawing area (Don’t hold your click)

 3 – Activate the ORTHO mode if it is not activated

-To draw an horizontal line, just change the direction in step 4 to either left or right.
+To draw a horizontal line, just change the direction in step 4 to either left or right.

 Using what you have just learned, you must be able to complete the following exercise.